After Trump’s confusing Europe travel ban, stock markets are in for another wild ride

 - Despite the term “European” travel ban being thrown around, not all countries on the European continent are included in the ban.

-- The ban specifically excludes the United Kingdom and Ireland, and it specifically includes the 26 countries that make up the European Union’s Schengen Area.
+- The ban specifically excludes the United Kingdom and Ireland, and it specifically includes the 26 countries that make up the European Union’s Schengen zone.

 - The ban does not only cover citizens of those 26 Schengen Area countries, but also any non-American foreigners who have been to those countries in the past two weeks.